Reasons for Uncertified Results in Duolingo English Test (DET)

 What desk and equipment issues can make your DET Uncertified?

-Your desk surface and the audio equipment on it are scanned separately from the room itself.
-The AI looks for anything that could be used to cheat, distract, or break the rules, even if you never touch it.
-The safest approach is to start with a completely empty desk and only add the testing computer.
+Your desk is scanned on its own.
+The AI looks for anything that could be used to cheat.
+This includes items you never touch.
+The safest plan is to start with a completely empty desk.
+Then add only the testing computer.

 Prohibited items in view.

-- Desk must be empty except for the testing computer.
-No paper, pens, notebooks, second monitor, phone (beyond the secondary camera), smartwatch, books, or headphones.
+- No paper, pens, notebooks, second monitor, smartwatch, books, or headphones

 Headphones, earbuds, earplugs.

-- Built-in laptop speakers and microphone are the only allowed audio path.
+- Use the built-in laptop speakers and microphone only

-- The AI verifies by asking you to show both ears during setup.
+- The AI checks by asking you to show both ears at setup

 Your desk passes the setup scan if it meets all 6 of these